hazybluedot/manager_review/README.md

 Double click the `manager_review_gui.py` file from your file browser.

-The experimental GUI provides a convenient way for users to initialize the program and set the desired assessment CSV file and gradebook CSV file.
+The experimental GUI provides a convenient way for users to initialize the program and set the desired assessment *Unicode Text* file and gradebook CSV file.
 After that and pressing *Go* the GUI invokes the command line program with the input and gradebook files set as well as the `-i` and `-c` options.
 Once you have entered the final score and comment the command line program will exit and grades and comments will be saved to the gradebook file you selected.
 Import that file into Scholar gradebook.

 ### Start from the command line

-In the following example `assessment.csv` is the csv exported assesment data downloaded from Scholar Tests&Quizes and `gradebook.csv` is the exported gradebook with no structure, just grades.
+In the following example `assessment.txt` is the Unicode text exported assesment data downloaded from Scholar Tests&Quizes and `gradebook.csv` is the exported gradebook with no structure, just grades.
 See the